 The beauty of clusters is that each one is wonderful in its own weird, snowflake-special way (not unlike these tender snowflake cookies).
 No need for candy molds, a steady hand, or a boatload of patience.

 Did I mention you only need three ingredients to make a batch of these?
 There’s really nothing to hold you back from creating amazing homemade candy in your own kitchen with this one.

 In case you haven’t heard, when making certain forms of sugary delights, baking soda equals fluffy, bubbly, awesome goodness.

-You might find the idea of adding this ingredient to your recipe a bit strange, but really, the magic is in the baking soda.
+You might find the idea of adding this ingredient to your homemade confections a bit strange, but really, the magic is in the baking soda.
 And this isn’t the only recipe on our list that includes it.

 Once you’ve gotten used to that idea, you need to know that this brittle shatters into beautiful shards of nutty, salted caramel delight.
 And you can use as many different kinds of nuts as you like.
 The more, the merrier!

 Annalise Sandberg shares her recipe on Completely Delicious.

 You’d be hard pressed to find another holiday bark recipe that even approaches the clever cuteness level of this offering from Kara Cook.